jamboree/Sora/doc/Specification.md

 ## Sora Language Specification

 Note: This is a rough draft.
+Nothing is definitive yet.

 TO-DOs:
   - Grammar/Spellchecking